-Area of property - measured in Sierra Leone and Malawi by surveyors using a tape measure (and surveys to determine the number of floors of a building.
-(More recently, in Dakar, where individual measuring is not possible, this is being measured using the roof area of buildings captured by drone images)

-- This is multiplied by a 'base' number which is determined by relative construction values - This is adjusted by a certain percentage, depending on how far different additional characteristics differ from the norm
+- Area of property measured in Sierra Leone and Malawi by surveyors.
+In Dakar, where individual measuring is not possible, this is being measured using the roof area of buildings captured by drone images. - This is multiplied by a 'base' number determined by relative construction values - This is adjusted by a certain percentage, depending on how far different additional characteristics differ from the norm